How to Unlock an SD Card and Use It Again (3 Proven Methods)

 However, it’s not always that simple.
 Perhaps the lock switch has broken, or, for some reason, you can’t physically access the card because it’s stuck in a device.
 This can be a little bit trickier, but you can typically determine whether the card is locked by trying to modify a file on the card.

 There are multiple ways you can unlock a locked SD card.
 These methods allow you to unlock a SanDisk memory card, and any other brand, including PNY, Lexar, and Samsung cards.
-Use the below methods to understand how to unlock an SD card.
+Use the methods below to understand how to unlock an SD card.
+The methods below will cover both physical and software-based write protection.

 Method 1: Physical Lock